collinskatie/checkmate/README.md

 # CheckMate: A Prototype Adaptable Platform for Interactive Comparative Evaluation of LLMs

-We include code for our protoype interactive LLM evaluation platform, CheckMate, as introduced in our [working paper](https://arxiv.org/abs/2306.01694).
+We include code for our protoype interactive LLM evaluation platform, CheckMate, as introduced in our [PNAS paper](https://www.pnas.org/doi/10.1073/pnas.2318124121).

 If you have any questions or challenges, please feel free to post a GitHub Issue!